naataalliaa/JobTrak/README.md

    - **Password**
 3. After submitting the information, you will be registered and automatically logged in.

+4. After registration, refresh the page and log in again to see the saved changes.

 ## 2. Login

 Once you have created an account, you can log in by entering your **username** and **password** on the **Login** page.